OpenAudioMc/documentation/content/account-setup.md

 (you can alternatively follow the guide on the servers page)

 ## Step #3 - Verify your server
-Your server should now appear on the [servers page](https://account.craftmend.com/account/openaudiomc/servers), and that's it! good job :)
+Your server should now appear on the [servers page](https://account.craftmend.com/account/openaudiomc/servers), and that's it!
+Good job :)

 # Important notes
 - You can only have one active fingerprint at a time, generating them in bulk is no use.
 - Only your top-level server (so that's bungeecord, if you have a proxy) needs to be linked.